Subway in Melbourne

 - What did the most recent inspection of Subway in Melbourne find?

-- Subway in Melbourne was most recently inspected on December 2, 2025 with 4 violation(s).
-Disposition: Call Back - Complied.
+- Subway in Melbourne was most recently inspected on June 12, 2026 with 5 violation(s), including 2 high-priority violation(s).
+Disposition: Administrative complaint recommended.

 - Has Subway in Melbourne ever been shut down?